sigasi/sigasi_insights/opinion/graphic-design-dead-long-live-graphical-views.md

 * **Inspection**: People unfamiliar with a complex design can get a general idea of how the design works, in a short amount of time.
 * **Navigation**: Designers who are debugging or working on improvements can get to the correct file faster.
 They don’t need to memorize file names or directory structure.
 Instead they can click in graphic representations to navigate to the correct code.
 * **Documentation**: Documentation is useful for understanding a design, and for reviewing its correctness.
 It is also required for various certification authorities.
 Graphics serve a purpose as a means of communication.
 They exist to get a point across.
-Often

 ## Disadvantages of graphical design entry
 There are several disadvantages to graphical design entry for VLSI design.